-Due to Covid-19, the competition is formatted to be remote and up to ten teams will be selected to compete.
-There will be two manufacturing sub-tasks in the competition, disassembly and assembly using a NIST Task Board (NTB).
-A pre-competition NTB design will be made available for selected teams to continue development of their systems leading up to the competition.
-A new NTB with modified assembly positions (very similar to the pre-competition task board), and new parts (identical to all parts used in practice), will be supplied prior to a team’s scheduled on-line competition run.
-Competition NTBs must not be opened until the start of the scheduled run as instructed by a judge via video conferencing software.
+Due to continued Covid-19 concerns, the competition is formatted to be remote and up to eight teams will be selected to compete.
+There will be two manufacturing sub-tasks in the competition, wire harness construction and assembly of a motor-driven belt-drive mechanism in the form of a NIST Task Board (NTB).
+A pre-competition design will be made available for selected teams to continue development of their systems leading up to the competition.
+A challenge with modified wiring and assembly positions (very similar to the pre-competition NTB), and new parts (identical to all parts used in practice), will be supplied prior to a team’s scheduled on-line competition run.

 City or Town: